Order of the Red Banner: Award history

 The Russian Order of the Red Banner was established during the Russian Civil War by decree of the All-Russian Central Executive Committee of September 16, 1918.

 The first recipient was Vasily Blyukher on September 28, 1918.
 The second recipient was Iona Yakir.

-During the Civil War, there existed similarly named orders and decorations established by the Soviet communist governments of several other constituent and nonconstituent republics.
+During the Civil War, similarly named orders and decorations existed, which were established by the Soviet communist governments of several other constituent and nonconstituent republics.
 The August 1, 1924, decree of the All-Russian Central Executive Committee established the all-Soviet Order of the Red Banner for deserving personnel of the Red Army.

 Other nonmilitary awards also used the phrase "Order of the Red Banner" in their title; for example, the Order of the Red Banner of Labour was presented for acts of great scientific, military (technical or logistic), manufacturing, or agricultural achievement.

 From 1918 till the late 1930s there was also a Soviet collective variant – the Revolutionary Red Banner of Honor.
 This was in the form of a special military color awarded to distinguished Red Army, Soviet Air Force, and Soviet Navy units.
 It was older than the Order of the Red Banner, having been established on August 3, 1918, a month and several weeks before.

 Award statute

 As a military decoration, the Order of the Red Banner recognised heroism in combat or otherwise extraordinary accomplishments of military valour during combat operations.
 Before the establishment of the Order of Lenin on April 5, 1930, the Order of the Red Banner functioned as the highest (and practically the only) military order of the USSR.
 During World War II, under various titles (including the Order of the Red Banner of Military Valour and Order of the Red Banner for Maritime Valour), it was presented to both individuals and military units for acts of extreme military heroism.
-In some ways, the Order of the Red Banner was more prestigious, as it could only be awarded for bravery during combat operations whereas the Order of Lenin was sometimes awarded to non-military personnel and political leaders.
+In some ways, the Order of the Red Banner was more prestigious, as it could only be awarded for bravery during combat operations.
+In contrast, the Order of Lenin was sometimes awarded to non-military personnel and political leaders.
 Nearly all well-known Soviet commanders became recipients of the Order of the Red Banner.

 When the Order was awarded to whole formations, the prefix "Red Banner" was added to their official designations.
 Naval vessels also flew a special ensign.